GovReady/hyperEVR/README.md

 ## Licensing

-hyperGRC is copyrighted 2018 by GovReady PBC and available under the open source license indicated in [LICENSE.md](LICENSE.md).
+hyperEVR is copyrighted 2018 by GovReady PBC and available under the open source license indicated in [LICENSE.md](LICENSE.md).